Casey-Otieno/BCG-PowerCo-EDA/README.md

 - 👋 Hi, I’m Casey Otieno
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning javascript and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data related projects
-- 📫 How to reach me otienocasey001@gmail.com@
+- 📫 How to reach me otienocasey001@gmail.com

 <!---